Do Go On - 448 - The Curse of the Lottery Winner

 So they're saying if you own bonds, then you can buy lottery tickets.

-All right.
-That's the easy bit to understand.
+All right, that's the easy bit to understand.

-So far so good.
+So far so good?

-Bonds and lotteries of money.
+Bonds and lotterers are money.

-The system had it that the price of the lotto tickets were related to the value
+The system had it that the price of the lotto tickets were related to the value of the bond you own.

 So cheap, if you buy a cheaper bond, your lotto tickets are cheaper.